philipvanderbroek/philipvanderbroek.github.io/transformer.md

 There were many problems stemming from the fact that the interaction model was based on scripting with a Trifacta-specific language:

--The language was difficult for analysts to understand because it was too technical and Trifacta-specific.
+- The language was difficult for analysts to understand because it was too technical and Trifacta-specific.
--Learning the language was hard because there wasn’t any documentation or help in context.
+- Learning the language was hard because there wasn’t any documentation or help in context.
--Common functionality was difficult fo find, such as using a formula, because it was nested under obscure Trifacta-specfic commands.
+- Common functionality was difficult fo find, such as using a formula, because it was nested under obscure Trifacta-specfic commands.
--Page layout was fractured, causing confusion and dead space.
+- Page layout was fractured, causing confusion and dead space.
--Visual design and basic interface components needed updating (covered in the Design System case study).
+- Visual design and basic interface components needed updating (covered in the Design System case study).

 ### Goals
 Given the problems, the main goals of the project were to: